nodale/Project-JE0/README.md

-**This Repository is dedicated to archiving documentations, codes, data, and media of our personal project on creating a Jet Engine**
+**This Repository is dedicated to archiving documentations and source codes of my personal project on developing a doftware for developing axial compressors**

-The following softwares are used in the project : Blender, OpenFoam, ParaView, OpenOffice
+The following softwares are used in the project : OpenFoam, ParaView, OpenOffice